-Environmental Issues in the U.S.-Mexico Border Area
+Environmental Issues in the Texas Portion of the U.S.-Mexico Border Area

 In the border region, as in the rest of Texas, we work to improve the environment in a number of ways, including monitoring air and water quality and enforcing regulations and permits.
 Much of this is done through our regional offices in El Paso, Laredo, and Harlingen.